AJohansen-code/cpsc2376-Johansen/projects/CheckersNew/README.md

 ## ✨ Extra Features

-- Basic keyboard and mouse controls for piece selection and movement.
+- Basic keyboard controls for piece selection and movement.
 - Visual indication of the currently selected square (green outline).
 - Visual indication of the starting square of a potential move (blue outline).
 - Displays "Red wins!", "Black wins!", or "Draw!" message when the game ends.